 Add To Favorites

-Express your team spirit and unique personal style!
-Create a replica of a traditional totem pole as a get-to-know-you project!
+Express team spirit and unique personal style!
+Students create replicas of a traditional totem poles as a get-to-know-you project!

 Totem poles are traditional among Native American clans who live along the Northwest Pacific Coast of what is now the United States and Canada.
-Research how their totem poles are carved.
-Find out about some of the traditional images used, such as ravens, beavers, whales, and thunderbirds.
+Invite students to research how totem poles are carved.
+Investigate some of the traditional images used, such as ravens, beavers, whales, and thunderbirds.
 Many symbols signify characteristics of which families are proud.

-With a small group of classmates, discuss your interests, skills, and favorites to discover common themes, such as soccer, dogs, video games, or crafting.
-Sketch some possibilities for symbols to represent your team’s ideas with Crayola® Erasable Colored Pencils.
+With a small group of classmates, discuss interests, skills, and favorites to discover common themes, such as soccer, dogs, video games, or crafting.
+Students sketch possibilities for symbols to represent the team’s ideas with Crayola® Erasable Colored Pencils.

 Team members each personalize a totem pole section on separate snack tubes.
-Show your favorite things to express your individuality!
+Encourage students to display favorite things to express individuality!